 Most energy bills will also include a giro bank slip at the bottom, showing the amount owed.
 If you prefer to pay the old-fashioned way, you can submit this back to the energy supplier along with your cheque or cash payment.

-It’s not uncommon to receive a duplicate bill.
-This can happen due to supplier errors, such as incorrect fees, a mix-up of tariff details and incorrect direct debits being taken.
+It’s not uncommon to receive a second bill within days of receiving your first.
+This might happen because your supplier has made an error – for example, incorrect fees, a mix-up of tariff details or incorrect direct debits being taken.
 Sometimes meter readings get lost as well, which means they’re not applied to your account.
 Many of these mistakes go unnoticed, which is why it’s so important to read your energy bills carefully each month.

 The other reason why you might receive a duplicate bill is if you’re using estimated billing.
 When there’s a discrepancy between the amount used and what’s been estimated, you could end up owing the supplier more (or less) money to cover this gap.
 To avoid unexpected bills like this, submit regular meter readings.
 This will prevent duplicate bills from being sent out, and you’ll be better able to keep track of your outgoings.

 However, the downside to paperless billing is that many people don’t bother signing in to manage their accounts.
-If you need a gentle reminder to pay your bills, the traditional letterbox route may be the way to go.
+If you need a gentle reminder to pay your bills, the traditional letterbox route remains the way to go.